Gladiator: Factions and rivals

 Popular factions supported favourite gladiators and gladiator types.
 Under Augustan legislation, the Samnite type was renamed Secutor ("chaser", or "pursuer").
 The secutor was equipped with a long, heavy "large" shield called a scutum; Secutores, their supporters and any heavyweight secutor-based types such as the Murmillo were secutarii.
 Lighter types, such as the Thraex, were equipped with a smaller, lighter shield called a parma, from which they and their supporters were named parmularii ("small shields").
 Titus and Trajan preferred the parmularii and Domitian the secutarii; Marcus Aurelius took neither side.
 Nero seems to have enjoyed the brawls between rowdy, enthusiastic and sometimes violent factions, but called in the troops if they went too far.

 There were also local rivalries.
-At Pompeii's amphitheatre, during Nero's reign, the trading of insults between Pompeians and Nucerian spectators during public ludi led to stone throwing and riot.
+At Pompeii's amphitheatre, during Nero's reign, the trading of insults between Pompeians and Nucerian spectators during public ludi led to stone throwing and riots.
 Many were killed or wounded.
 Nero banned gladiator munera (though not the games) at Pompeii for ten years as punishment.
 The story is told in Pompeian graffiti and high quality wall painting, with much boasting of Pompeii's "victory" over Nuceria.